© Sunshine Urbaniak

 Prosciutto Mascarpone Pizza

-I once had the pleasure of eating the Sonja pizza at Diavola Pizzeria in Geyserville, California.
+I once had the pleasure of eating the ‘sonja pizza’ at Diavola Pizzeria in Geyserville, California.
 It was heavenly and left me craving more.
 A week later I tried recreating it at home.
 Aside from the fact I didn’t have a wood-burning pizza oven, it was pretty close in flavor.
 To this day, it’s my favorite pizza to make.
 I love the light tomato sauce paired with the prosciutto and mascarpone cheese, and then the arugula takes it over the top.
 There’s something amazing that happens to pizza when you top it with lettuce, right?
 I tend to use baby arugula but regular arugula works just as well.
-If you’re not a fan of arugula, use a spring mix.
+If you’re not a fan of arugula, try a spring mix.

 Prosciutto Mascarpone Pizza